Careers360 Logo

 four product :

-statement-II: Among benzaldehyde and acetophenone only acetophenone reacts with semicarbazine.
+statement-II: Among benzaldehyde and acetophenone, only acetophenone reacts with semicarbazine.

-(2) Statement-I is incorrect Statement-II is correct
+(2) Statement I is incorrect.
+Statement II is correct

-(4) Statement-1 and Statement-II both incorrect
+(4) Statement-1 and Statement-II are both incorrect

-Question 2: How many linear tripeptides are possible with valine (Val), Glycine (Gly) and Alanine (Ala).
+Question 2: How many linear tripeptides are possible with valine (Val), Glycine (Gly) and Alanine (Ala)?
 No amino acid should be repeated?

 1) 8